takuto-san/100-days-of-code/log.md

 ### Day 14: May 10

 **Today's Progress**
-・Solved two problems from LeetCode's Top Interview
+・Solved two problems from LeetCode's Top Interview 150

 **What I Learned?**
 ・How to use cumulative product techniques and greedy strategies for solving array-based problems efficuently

+### Day 15: May 11

+**Today's Progress**
+・Solved two problems from LeetCode's Top Interview 150 ・Progressed Lecture 5 of "Create Your Own OS from Scratch"

+**What I Learned?**
+・Learned how to calculate amount of trapped water between blocks using the two-ponter and greedy strategies ・Understood how to update left and right maximum heights to efficiently compute water volume